 Vulval cancer in older people is usually linked to a skin condition called lichen sclerosus (LS).

 Vulval cancer in younger people is often linked to human papillomavirus infection (HPV) and smoking.

-Some long-term (chronic) skin conditions of the vulva can increase the risk of developing vulval cancer.
+Some skin conditions of the vulva can increase the risk of developing vulval cancer.

-Lichen sclerosus and lichen planus are fairly common, non-cancerous skin conditions.
+These are common, non-cancerous skin conditions.
 They can affect different parts of the body, but commonly affect the vulva.
 When they affect the skin of the vulva, they are known as vulval LS or vulval LP.

-Less than 5 in every 100 women who have vulval LS or LP (less than 5%) develop vulval cancer.
-It is thought that, over a long period of time, the inflammation caused by these skin conditions increases the risk of cancer developing.
+Less than 5 in every 100 women (5%) who have vulval LS or LP develop vulval cancer.
+Over a long period of time, the inflammation caused by these skin conditions may increase the risk of cancer developing.